alchemyplatform/solana-nft-tutorial/tutorials/solana-nft-tutorial/solana-nft-tutorial.md

 index.js    logo.png  package.json  src
 ```

-Change directory into `layers` and remove all the sample files
+Change directory into `layers` and remove all the sample files.
+Copy all of the folders inside `0-assets` into `layers` folder because that's where all of our layers will be placed for art generation.